Ready to Join a Community Dedicated to Making a Difference?

 “We are grateful for this support, which will go a long way in meeting our clients’ basic needs,” said Kelli Wendt of Refugee One.

-This Giving Circle was especially impactful this quarter, thanks to an anonymous match, which increased the total gift for the quarter to $3,400.
-This quarter’s additional two nominees, Iempower and Roberti Community House, each received $500 gift cards for resources for their Round Lake Beach and Waukegan/North Chicago communities.
+This Giving Circle was especially impactful this quarter thanks to an anonymous match, which increased the total gift to $3,400.
+This quarter’s two additional nominees, Iempower and Roberti Community House, each received $500 gift cards to support resources for their Round Lake Beach and Waukegan/North Chicago communities.